 PSU's Anthropology department specializes in Applied Anthropology (Jeremy Spoon, Doug Deur), Environmental Anthropology and Applied Archaeology (Shelby Anderson, Virginia Butler, Doug Wilson).
-The Policy Track in the graduate program was designed for students interested in Applied Anthropology.
+The Applied Track in the graduate program was designed for students interested in Applied Anthropology.

 Applied Archaeology at PSU includes the practice of archaeology within Cultural Resource Management (CRM), Public Archaeology, and applied zooarchaeology.
 Students take courses in archaeology and anthropology, including CRM.
 The archaeological field school is specifically structured around skills necessary in applied archaeological field work and public interpretation through the Public Archaeology program at Ft.
 Vancouver National Historic Monument.
 Applied zooarchaeology (see Environmental Anthropology) uses animal bone records to address contemporary issues in conservation biology.